hugo-toha/toha/README.md

 > Don't use SSH URL of the theme during adding as git sub-module.
 Also, don't clone the theme in your `themes` directory using `git clone`.
 They don't work well with Github Action or Netlify.

-If you don't already have a hugo site, create one by following the step by step guide from [here](https://toha-guides.netlify.app/posts/getting-started/prepare-site/).
+If you don't already have a hugo site, create one by following the step-by-step guide from [here](https://toha-guides.netlify.app/posts/getting-started/prepare-site/).

 #### Configuring Site